Model combinations through revised base-rates: Empirical design

 There are three reasons that make the use of exponential smoothing attractive and relevant for this study.
 First, exponential smoothing models are a mainstream option in practice \citep{Weller2012}.
 Second, they offer a robust performance \citep{Makridakis2000-ty} and low computational cost \citep{Makridakis2020-mm}.
 Third, the exponential family of models is finite, allowing for a linear search to identify an optimal model.
 On the other hand, the autoregressive integrated moving average (ARIMA) family of models, another very popular univariate modelling approach, consists of a theoretically infinite number of models.
 ARIMA implementations are usually based on non-linear stepwise-type searches across models.
 Even if a maximum order for ARIMA models is assumed to allow for a sequential non-stepwise search, the computational cost and the number of possible models increase significantly \citep{Petropoulos2021-ec} resulting in sparse base-rate matrices.
+Finally, although multivariate models could in principle be used, we prefer univariate models due to ease of implementation across a large number of reference series and note that in practice, multivariate models do not necessarily outperform univariate models in forecasting \citep[for a recent discussion see][and references therein]{MitEtAl2019}.